 As with all entrance tests, the Stage 3 tests are designed to challenge and stretch applicants.
 Tests are paper-based and typically sat one after the other.
 Specimen papers can be found here.
 In previous years they have included the following:

-English: Applicants have been asked to comprehension, using either poetry or prose.
+English: Applicants have been asked to demonstrate comprehension, using either poetry or prose.
 The texts have been considered challenging for a range of reasons:

 - Length: They are often longer than the average 11 plus comprehension, requiring students to read quickly and accurately in the time allotted.